notniranvan/Learn-together/README.md

 # My learning
 I am an electrical and electronic engineering student in Vietnam.
 I love coding and cool stuff.

-This is a blog, a document where I save things I have learned in free time.
+This is a blog, a document where I save things I have learned in my free time.

+If you see this by accident, hope you enjoy it :3
 ### Content:
 ##### [Network](/Network/README.md)
 ##### [Linux](/Linux/README.md)